gauravonlygaurav1/financeData-backend/README.md

 ## API Documentation
 You can explore and test all APIs using the published Postman documentation:
 [![Postman Docs](https://img.shields.io/badge/API-Postman-orange)](https://documenter.getpostman.com/view/46277604/2sBXirhTU1)

 OR

-Import the Postman collection from `/postman/finance-data.postman_collection.json`
+Import the Postman collection from:
+`/postman/finance-data.postman_collection.json`

 ## Tech Stack